crowdlingo/course/src/speaking/friends.md

 ## Vocabulary

 <vocab-list>
+- different
+  - unlike in nature or quality or form or degree
+- restaurant
+  - a building where people go to eat
+- probably
+  - with considerable certainty
+- travelling
+  - the act of going from one place to another
+- Normally
+  - under normal conditions
-- frequently
+- memorable
-  - many times at short intervals
-- together
+  - worth remembering
-  - mentally and emotionally stable
 - interesting
   - arousing or holding the attention
-- sociable
-  - inclined to or conducive to companionship with others
-- Actually
-  - in actual fact
-- memorable
-  - worth remembering

 <!-- blank -->